bnguyen1994/LoFiPassGen/README.md

 * Case-sensitive
 * No storage required!
 Works on any device!

+## Security
+* Inspired by other password managers but worried about the issue about intercepted packets containing password hashes if transmitting to an online storage or requiring a logon.
+* Since not stored in local either so a stolen phone will not result in lost passwords
+* Algorithm inspired by a one-time pad cipher, except taking it one step further by not saving a rule set.

 ## How it works
 * Uses a master key and a word of a service to generate the cypher ruleset
 * For example, say the master key is “StrongPassword” and the service is “Facebook”